Yaulendil/Astronautica/README.md

 # Astronautica
-"Real-time" PVP space combat game, played via SSH, currently primarily in the **planning** phase.
+"Real-time" PVP space combat game, played via SSH, currently primarily in the **structure** phase.

 In actuality, it will be turn-based, but with turns at strict intervals in real time.
 Missing a turn is not necessarily a problem as most turns will not require action.